AroNixBox/FPS_MP/Unity Multiplayer/Assets/Scripts/SpectrumConsole/ReadME.txt

 Brief Instructions for this Console:

-Drag & Drop the Console Prefab to your Scene.
+Drag & Drop the SpectrumConsole-Prefab to your Scene.
 Press End-Key To toggle Console (On/Off).
 Type Help to see all Pre- written Commands.
 When you type One letter, if there is an available function, you can autofill the blue marked suggestion with TAB-Key.
 If there are multiple suggestions, you can navigate with the Up and Down keys from your Numpad between the suggestions.